An Emergent Cosmopolis

 These notes were originally attached as appendixes to the thesis as a means of providing greater details on elements important to the discussion but not sufficiently so as to take up space in the main document.
 As a result, there's a definite lack of footnotes.

 This concludes Volume 1 of this five volume work.
-In the remaining four we take up the task of establishing a common language suitable for such professional work dedicated to countering common sense bias, providing a mission statement for anyone interested in taking up such a task to be able to explain what we intend, sketching out the core programs necessary to make such an organization work, and finally going public as a specialized Cosmopolis Institute.
+In the remaining four we take up the task of establishing a common language suitable for such professional work dedicated to countering common sense bias, providing a mission statement for anyone interested in taking up such a task to be able to explain what we intend, sketching out the core programs necessary to make such an organization work, and finally going public as a specialized Cosmopolis Institute or Post-Modern Academy.

 Part V: Post-Encounter Reflections